irissorg/transcripts.podcast.iriss.org.uk/content/transcript/the-dundee-early-intervention-team.md

 The team then move on to discuss the challenges of building trust and relationships.
 They also reflect on the importance of families feeling empowered and of carefully planning for when the team's support comes to an end, particularly when there might be attachment issues.

-Int.
-Yeah, when is it challenging to build that trust and that relationship, when is it difficult?
+ED Yeah, when is it challenging to build that trust and that relationship, when is it difficult?

 >